CyberNotesDev/CyberNotesDev/README.md

 ### Hi there 👋 My name is Elijah!

-- 🔭 I’m currently working on makinga silly website of my intrests.
+- 🔭 I’m currently working on making my Portfolio and jobs website
 - 🌱 I’m currently learning alot of things!
 - 👯 I’m looking to collaborate on anything involving Web Development, and C++.
 - 🤔 I’m looking for help with tips on anything to make me a better developer.